Skip to main content

 EuroPython 2024 Sprints

 EuroPython 2024 Sprints will be during the weekend 13-14 July.
-This year, we are hosting the sprint weekend at a different venue and it will be free for anyone to join!
+This year, we are hosting the sprint weekend at a different venue from the main conference and it will be free for anyone to join!

 As per our tradition, the conference organisers will provide the rooms and facilities but the sprints are organised by YOU.
 It is a great chance to contribute to open-source projects large and small, learn from each other, geek out and have fun. 🐍